sixth-sensei/Notes/Python notes.md

 - `type()` is a function used to return the data type of its input

-_A type error is an error that results from using the wrong data type_ _A string variable can also be reassigned to an intentional variable_
+_A type error is an error that results from using the wrong data type_

+_A string variable can also be reassigned to an intentional variable_.

 """ """ is used to print multiple lines of strings, saame function as using \n to print on a new line.

 ### Methods